mhaowork/amblegpt/README.md

 ### Preparation

-AmbleGPT utilizes the OpenAI API, and you will need to configure it with your own OpenAI API key which will cost a bit money.
-For example, it costs 0.01 USD to process a video clip around 30s currently, assuming sampling frames every 3 seconds resulting in 10 frames.
+AmbleGPT requires the OpenAI API currently, and you'll need to set it up using your own OpenAI API key, which incurs some cost.
+For example, to process a 30-second video clip, with a sampling rate of one frame every 3 seconds, yielding 10 frames in total, the cost is 0.01 USD as of today 2023-11-16.

+The tutorial of getting your OpenAI API key can be found [here](https://www.howtogeek.com/885918/how-to-get-an-openai-api-key/).

 ### Run AmbleGPT
 Docker is recommended.